-3 Simulation and Model Setup¶
+3 Simulation Setup

 The simulation setup requires two different sets of inputs.
 These two sets of input data are contained in two separate files: